Nimira43/Fylo---Tailwind-Project/readme.md

 Normally I try to customise any project I do based off lectures.
 However in this case I'm using Fylo assets and developing my knowledge of Tailwind.
 For this project I follow closely to Brad's code.
 I've changed the main font and altered some css but that is about it with my own customisation.
-Update - I've made quite a few changes with the Testimonials section and not used any of the provided assets.
+Update - I've made quite a few changes with the later sections and not used any of the provided assets for the Testimonial section.
 The result is quite different from Brad's original code.